dialoguemd-archives/covidflow/core/data/nlu.en.md

 - don't like that
 - not really
 - no thanks
+- no thank you
 - nope
 - nah
 - i’m not
 - i am not
 - not interested
+- no I'm 62

 ## intent:new_code
 - receive new code